sdrplay4me/trunk-recorder-sdrplay/README.md

-# Preamble
+# Preamble:
-## This project was developed on Debian 12 amd64.
+This project was developed on Debian 12 amd64.

 ### Add **contrib** and **non-free** repos to apt sources and update.